bsolomon1124/misc/git.md

 1. To which remote repository we want to push. (i.e. `origin`)
 2. To which branch on that remote repository we want to push (i.e. `master`).

+The syntax is `git push <remote> <branch>`

-The remote reposiotry is destination of the push operation.
+The remote repository is destination of the push operation.

 The name of our remote is `origin` and the default local branch name is `master`.